 African swine fever

-African swine fever (ASF), a virus that affects pigs and wild boar, has been identified in Belgium.
+African swine fever (ASF) is a virus that affects pigs and wild boar and can result in high mortality rates.

 ASF is well-established within parts of Europe, Russia and China, with a reservoir of infection in the wild boar population.
 Focus must be on ensuring ASF does not spread further.
 We urge all pig producers to ensure their biosecurity is tight, particularly vehicles, animals and people coming on to their units.

 We need all pig producers, farmers and the public to pull together to keep this disease out.

 With high-virulence forms of the virus, ASF is characterised by:

 - haemorrhages in the skin and internal organs

 - death in 2-10 days on average

 All age groups are equally susceptible.
 Mortality rates may be as high as 100%.
 There has never been an outbreak of ASF in Great Britain.

 African swine fever is a notifiable animal disease.
 If you suspect it, you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 Failure to do so is an offence.